shiuandai/Twitter-Clone/README.md

 }
 ```
 **[⬆ back to top](#table-of-contents)**
-### 2.4 - Flip the boolean to control the like & dislike
+### 2.4 - Flip the boolean to control the like and dislike

 ```js
 //Make sure to listen to the button